shudarshon/ansible_role/roles/jenkins/README.md

 # About

-This repository contains ansible role for tomcat setup.
+This repository contains ansible role for Jenkins setup.
 Molecule is used to perform testing of ansible role in docker image with Testinfra.
 Supported OS:

 * Ubuntu/Debian
 * RedHat/CentOS